crramirez/jexer/README.md

   component analysis based sixel encoder.
 HQSixelEncoder combined with Jexer's cell-based images design approaches 20-bit color depth!

-* Pulsing button text, window effects, and soon-to-be desktop effected were inspired by [vtm's](https://github.com/netxs-group/vtm) incredibly slick game-like aesthetic effects.
+* Pulsing button text, window effects, and soon-to-be desktop effects were inspired by [vtm's](https://github.com/netxs-group/vtm) incredibly slick game-like aesthetic.

 If you like what you see here, definitely take a look at its inspirations.
 Again, those are: